 As the Covid pandemic winds down, those of us who care about classical music are wondering, what next?
 In many ways, the pandemic sped up and intensified trends that were already in motion, such as the digitization of performance and the racial reckoning of an elite culture that for too long claimed to be above the political fray, but the disruption has been more far reaching than we could have ever imagined.
 Before we release the “pause” button, we should take a moment to ask ourselves what the future of classical music looks like: How do we take care of the people who make this music, whose employment and welfare turned out to be even more conditional and precarious than we had previously thought?
 How do we educate our youths to be sensitive to the inequities that persist in this profession and the uneven power dynamics that still inform many music curricula?
 What is our role as culture workers in making bridges that connect people rather than divide or exclude?
-My paper will begin to answer urgent questions that must be carefully considered if we are to rebuild a meaningful musical culture in the post-Covid era.
+This keynote will begin to answer urgent questions that must be carefully considered if we are to rebuild a meaningful musical culture in the post-Covid era.

 Mina Yang is the author of California Polyphony: Ethnic Voices, Musical Crossroads (University of Illinois Press, 2008) and Planet Beethoven: Classical Music at the Turn of the Millennium (Wesleyan University Press, 2014).
 She has taught in music schools and universities throughout California, including the San Francisco Conservatory, University of California San Diego, and University of Southern California.
 As Professor of Arts & Humanities at Minerva Schools at the Keck Graduate Institute, Dr. Yang teaches music, visual arts, literature, and social history courses to students around the world on Minerva’s state of the art e-learning platform.
 Her research focuses on the convergence of commercialism, racial and sexual politics, and technology in global musical cultures.